 The standing of the student in his work is expressed by grades made up from class work and from examinations.
-There are six grades: A (excellent), B (good), C (fair), D (low pass), E (failure, but with privileges of petitioning to continue the course and to take removal-of-condition examination), F (failure, and if a semester grade, without further current privileges in the course).
+There are six grades: A (excellent), B (good), C(fair), D (low pass), E (failure, but with privileges of petitioning to continue the course and ta take removal of coordition course and to take removal-of-condition examination), F (failure, and, if a semester grade, without further current privi-leges in the course).
+In the case of students who drop courses or who withdraw from school the following grades apply:

-In the case of students who drop courses or who withdraws from school the following grades apply:
+1. A student who is passing a course at the time he drops it receives a grade of Dr in the course.
+A student who is failing a course at the time he drops it, receives a grade of Dr F in the course.

-- 1. A student who is passing a course at the time he drops it receives a grade of Dr in the course.
-A student who is failing a course at the time he drops it, receives a grade of Dr F in the course. - 2.
-A student who is passing a course at the time he withdraws from school receives a grade of Wd in the course.
-A student who is failing a course at the time of his withdrawal receives a grade of Wd F in the course.
+2. A student who is passing a course at the time he withdraws from school re-ceives a grade of Wd in the course.
+A student who is failing a course at the time of his withdrawal receives a grade of WdFin the course.